 sides of the conflict.

 While the comments in this programme were made through the prism of Biblical prophecy, in our view, they portrayed the Arab world and all Arab people as susceptible to the influence of the Antichrist.
-They also portrayed all Arab people as hating
+They also portrayed all Arab people as

-Jewish people to the extent that they would be prepared to persecute them.
-The comments also portrayed a negative future for Israel, in which the Antichrist would stand in the new Jewish Temple and in which Jewish people would suffer another
+hating Jewish people to the extent that they would be prepared to persecute them.
+The comments also portrayed a negative future for Israel, in which the Antichrist would stand in the new Jewish Temple and in which Jewish people would suffer

-holocaust.
+another holocaust.
 Ofcom recognised the primary audience for this channel is Indian and Pakistani Christian communities in the UK.
-However, in our view the discriminatory and potentially offensive nature of these comments was likely to have exceeded
+However, in our view the discriminatory and potentially offensive nature of these comments was likely to have

-world and people in this programme.
+the Arab world and people in this programme.

 Jago Pakistan Jago

 HUM Europe is a general entertainment channel that serves the Pakistani community in the UK, broadcasting in Urdu.